linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 5 - Security Analysis/Chapter 18 - Equity Valuation Models.md

 Figure 18.1 illustrates the dividend streams generated by Growth Prospects under two dividend policies.
 A low-reinvestment-rate plan allows the firm to pay higher initial dividends but results in a lower dividend growth rate.
 Eventually, a high-reinvestment-rate plan will provide higher dividends.
 If the dividend growth generated by the reinvested earnings is high enough, the stock will be worth more under the high-reinvestment strategy.

 How much growth will be generated?
 Suppose Growth Prospects starts with plant and equipment of 100 million and is all equity financed.
 With a return on investment or equity (ROE) of 15\%, total earnings are ROE \times 100 million = .15 \times 100 million = \$15 million.
 There are 3 million shares of stock outstanding, so earnings per share are \$5, as posited above.
-If 60\% of the $15 million in this year's earnings is reinvested, then the value of the firm's assets will increase by .60 \times 15 million = $9 million, or by 9\%.
+If 60\% of the \$15 million in this year's earnings is reinvested, then the value of the firm's assets will increase by .60 \times 15 million = \$9 million, or by 9\%.
 The percentage increase in assets is the rate at which income was generated (ROE) times the plowback ratio (the fraction of earnings reinvested in the firm), which we will denote as b.

 Now endowed with  $9\%$  more assets, the company earns  $9\%$  more income and pays out  $9\%$  higher dividends.
 The growth rate of the dividends, therefore, is

+$$
-$$ g = \mathrm {R O E} \times b = .
-1 5 \times .
-6 0 = .
-0 9
+g = \mathrm{ROE} \times b = .15 \times .60 = .09
 $$

 For a given ROE and plowback ratio, the firm can grow at this rate indefinitely, so  $g$  is called the sustainable growth rate.